tanishraj/javascript_enigmas/README.md

 Since Javascript is a single threaded language, it can process only one statement at a time.
 Also we know that Promises are async code that will be kept aside in the task queue to be executed later until the main thread / synchronous code is executed.

+Now you might think that `fn()` is executed then the Promise will be push the callback queue but here is a catch, Promise does not go to the callback queue, its the `then()` function which is a special kind of callback function that receives the resolved value.

-But when we call `fn()` it creates a new Promise object and also takes a executor function and finds out that there is a `console.log()` which is synchronous code, so it will be executed right away and then `resolve()` will provide the value for it's `then()` method to use the value as response.
+So when we call `fn()` it creates a new Promise object and also takes a executor function and finds out that there is a `console.log()` which is synchronous code, so it will be executed right away and then `resolve()` will provide the value for it's `then()` method to use the value as response.

 So, below are the order the output will be printed...